LlamaGenAI/LlamaGen/README.md

 ---

-For more information or support, please contact our API support team at [support@llamagen.ai](mailto:support@llamagen.ai).
+For more information or support, please contact our API support team at [contact@llamagen.ai](mailto:contact@llamagen.ai).